Yan Gomes Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in MLB.

-- The Brewers have the 14th-ranked team ERA across all league pitching staffs (4.12).
+- The Brewers' 4.10 team ERA ranks 13th across all MLB pitching staffs.

-- The Brewers will send Houser (3-2) to the mound to make his ninth start of the season.
-He is 3-2 with a 3.88 ERA and 30 strikeouts in 46 1/3 innings pitched.
+- Peralta makes the start for the Brewers, his 17th of the season.
+He is 5-7 with a 4.57 ERA and 97 strikeouts through 86 2/3 innings pitched.

-- The right-hander last appeared on Thursday against the New York Mets, when he threw six innings, allowing two earned runs while giving up seven hits.
+- The righty's most recent appearance came on Friday against the Pittsburgh Pirates, when he threw 5 1/3 innings, surrendering three earned runs while giving up three hits.

-- In 10 games this season, the 30-year-old has amassed a 3.88 ERA and 5.8 strikeouts per nine innings, while allowing a batting average of .298 to opposing hitters.
+- The 27-year-old has a 4.57 ERA and 10.1 strikeouts per nine innings across 16 games this season, while giving up a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.